axeldavy/DearCyGui/dearcygui/docs/themes.md

 my_new_font = font_texture[0]
 ```

-Note however that both alternative methods will give blurry rendering whenever the display's dpi scale is not 1. `AutoScale` handles building at the correct scale for you.
+Note however that both alternative methods will give blurry rendering whenever the display's dpi scale is not 1. `AutoFont` handles building at the correct scale for you.
 Alternatively a simple way to handle scaling is to do:

 ```python
 # Scale the size during glyph rendering